List of poetry groups and movements: Nineteenth century (1800–1900)

 Romanticism started in the late 18th century Western Europe, but existed largely within the nineteenth.
 Wordsworth's and Coleridge's 1798 publication of Lyrical Ballads is considered by some as the first important publication in the movement.
 Romanticism stressed strong emotion, imagination, freedom within or even from classical notions of form in art, and the rejection of established social conventions.
 It stressed the importance of "nature" in language and celebrated the achievements of those perceived as heroic individuals and artists.
 Romantic poets include William Blake, William Wordsworth, Samuel Taylor Coleridge, Lord Byron, Percy Bysshe Shelley, and John Keats (those previous six sometimes referred to as the Big Six, or the Big Five without Blake); other Romantic poets include James Macpherson, Robert Southey, Emily Brontë, Adelbert von Chamisso, Alexander Pushkin, and Mikhail Lermontov.

 The Lake Poets was a group of Romantic poets from the English Lake District who wrote about nature and the sublime.
 Among them were William Wordsworth, Samuel Taylor Coleridge, and Robert Southey.

 The Pre-Raphaelite Brotherhood was a primarily English art and poetic school, founded in 1848, based ostensibly on undoing innovations by the painter Raphael.
 Some members were both painters and poets.
 Most significant figures include Dante Gabriel Rossetti and Christina Rossetti.

 The Fleshly School was realistic, sensual school of poets.

 The Transcendentalists were from the mid-19th-century American movement: poetry and philosophy concerned with self-reliance, independence from modern technology.
 It includes Ralph Waldo Emerson and Henry David Thoreau.

+The Verismo is a derivative of literary realism and naturalism that began in post-unification Italy.
+The poets which associated with the movement are Giosuè Carducci and Cesare Pascarella.

 The Aesthetes were an artistic and literary movement of Victorian era from 1860s related to the Decadent Movement that cultivated beauty, rather than didactic purpose, and illustrated by the slogan "art for art's sake."
 The poets most strongly associated with the aestheticism are Dante Gabriel Rossetti, Algernon Charles Swinburne, Oscar Wilde, and A. E. Housman.